NoahChristiansen/capstone/README.md

 Before we modeled, we needed to do some preparation.
 We began by creating our X features and y.
 Then, we train-test split.
 Lastly, we determined the baseline scores.
 We used the DummyRegressor model to obtain these values.

 Finally, we were able to model.
 We modeled various regression models.
-We modeled Linear Regression with default hyperparameters and Ridge Regression, Lasso Regression, BaggedRegressor, & RandomForestRegressor with tuned hyperparameters.
+We modeled Linear Regression with default hyperparameters and Ridge Regression, Lasso Regression, ElasticNet Regression, BaggedRegressor, & RandomForestRegressor with tuned hyperparameters.
 Then we supplemented the models with visualizations.
 We graphed the predictive values with respected to the actual values and explored some of the models' coefficients.

 In the end, we focused on the $R^2$ scores, RMSE metrics, and the bias-variance tradeoff from each model to determine which model was the best to answer our problem statement.